 #2: Follow a specific program

 Not all guitar players play the same, so not all guitar teachers teach the same.
 Don’t spend the time jumping from a video by one teacher to a video by another teacher.
-Different guitar teachers have different philosophies and style of teaching, like the teacher that tells you to start with an electric guitar and the other that tells you to start with an acoustic.
+Different guitar teachers have different philosophies and styles of teaching, like the teacher that tells you to start with an electric guitar and the other that tells you to start with an acoustic.
 You will get confused, so search for a full course by the same teacher.
 There are plenty of them out there; choose wisely.

 #3: Inform yourself about mistakes beginners make

 A good way to avoid getting sucked into the wrong lane is by reading about the mistakes beginner guitar players most commonly make.
-Be conscious about your technique at all times.
+Be conscious of your technique at all times.
 This is as far as you can get for avoiding the mistakes that only you, as a self-taught, can do and only you can correct.

 #4: Be consistent

 You are your own teacher and motivator.
 There isn’t a mentor to keep you consistent with playing, so giving up will be fairly easy.
 And we have previously said numerous times that attaining the skill of playing such a complex instrument will not be an easy task.
 How far you want to go is all up to no one but you.
 Have a vision set in your mind and don’t give up.
 Even students who have a guitar teacher struggle to stay on track and not get discouraged, what does that make of self-taughts?

 And like that, ladies and gentlemen, we come to the end of our topic for today.
 We hope that it was as informative as you had hoped it to be.